Chart Color Schemes

 An assessment of population growth drivers in Deception Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Deception Bay's population was approximately 24,570 as of November 2025.
-This figure reflects an increase of 1,884 people since the 2021 Census, which reported a population of 22,686.
-The change is inferred from ABS data: an estimated resident population of 24,198 in June 2024 and an additional 1,199 validated new addresses since the Census date.
-This results in a density ratio of 770 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Deception Bay's population growth rate of 8.3% since the census is within 0.6 percentage points of the national average (8.9%).
+Deception Bay's population is approximately 24,570 as of November 2025.
+Between the 2021 Census and June 2024, the population increased by around 1,884 people, an 8.3% rise from the 2021 figure of 22,686.
+This growth is inferred from ABS estimates showing a resident population of 24,198 in June 2024 and an additional 1,199 validated new addresses since the Census date.
+The population density is about 770 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Deception Bay's growth rate since the census is 8.3%, within 0.6 percentage points of the national average of 8.9%.
 Interstate migration contributed approximately 48.9% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
-Population projections indicate an above median growth for statistical areas across the nation, with Deception Bay expected to grow by 5,316 persons to 2041, reflecting a total increase of 20.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 with a 2021 data base.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Looking ahead, statistical areas across the nation are projected to have above median population growth, with Deception Bay expected to grow by approximately 5,316 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of around 20.1% over the 17-year period.

 Frequently Asked Questions - Population